 The pharmacy employs enough people to manage its workload.
-Team members are well-trained to deliver their roles and keep their skills up to date by completing regular learning activities.
+Team members are well-trained to deliver their roles and keep their skills up to date by supporting each other to complete learning activities.
 They are confident to suggest and make changes to the way they work to improve their services.
 Team members communicate effectively.
 And they work well together to deliver the pharmacy's services.

-On the day of the inspection, the RP was an employed pharmacist.
-There was an accredited accuracy checking pharmacy technician and two medicines counter assistants (MCAs).
-The area manager, who was a dispenser, arrived during the inspection.
-A further three dispensers and an MCA were not working on the day of the inspection.
+On the day of the inspection, the RP was a locum pharmacist.
+There was an accuracy checking pharmacy technician, four dispensers and a medicines counter assistant.
+The branch manager, who was the regular pharmacist, was not working that day.
+All team members were fully trained and had completed accredited courses relevant to their role.

 The pharmacy team were coping with the workload well and dispensing was up to date.
-The pharmacy team felt very well supported by the owner and the area manager.
-It was clear that the team worked well together and supported each other.
+The pharmacy team felt well supported branch manager.
+But they had had very little contact or support from the owners of the pharmacy since the transfer in ownership.
+However it was clear that the team worked well together and supported each other.
 They had a good rapport.
-The team were encouraged to discuss concerns and give feedback to the manager.
-Team members were aware of the internal escalation process for concerns and a whistleblowing policy was in place.
+The pharmacy team felt confident to offer suggestions and feedback on the way that they worked and were able to make suggestions for change.